rodolfodpk/go-crablet/docs/overview.md

 ### Primary: EventStore Pattern (Direct Event Sourcing)

-The EventStore is the primary interface for event sourcing.
-Use this pattern when you want direct control over event creation and business logic:
+The EventStore is the primary interface for event sourcing:

 ```go
 // 1.
 Create EventStore